ProfileCreator/ProfileManifests/README.md

 ## Create your own manifest

-If you want to create your own manifest, read the [Getting Started](https://github.com/erikberglund/ProfileManifests/wiki/Getting-Started) wiki page for guide on getting started.
+If you want to create your own manifest, read the [Getting Started](https://github.com/erikberglund/ProfileManifests/wiki/Getting-Started) wiki page for a quick start guide.